Rom12trait/TFE_symbolic_regression_building/README.md

-# TFE_2025_2026 : Identifying interpretable models for the thermal dynamics of buildings using symbolic regression
+# Travail de fin d'études: Identifying interpretable models for the thermal dynamics of buildings using symbolic regression